-4.3 A circularity issue?
+4.3.
+A circularity issue?

-One last concern is that of potential circularity in the construction and validation of JAQ and pJAQ performed up to this point: as explained in Subsection 3.1, we train the ML algorithm to assign workers to jobs in firms from the top decile of the productivity distribution, and then check whether the measures thus obtained correlate with firms' productivity.
-The obvious counter to this criticism is that the correlation between these measures and productivity is tested on the main sample, and not on the learning sample used to train the algorithm, and indeed the correlation is present only for the main and not for the learning sample, as shown in Section 4.
+A possible concern with our methodology is the potential circularity in the construction and validation of JAQ and pJAQ performed up to this point: as explained in Section 3.1, we train the ML algorithm to assign workers to jobs in firms from the top decile of the productivity distribution, and then check whether the measures thus obtained correlate with firms' productivity.
+The obvious counter to this criticism is that the correlation between these measures and productivity is tested on the main sample and not on the learning sample used to train the algorithm, and indeed the correlation is present only for the main and not for the learning sample, as shown in Section 4.